KyeBuff/five-a-side/README.md

 **Stats**
 Total tests: 121 (* 10)
-Major fails: 0 - There were 2 major fails, fallback to balance on team size only prevents this Minor fails: 8 - includes the 2 fallback fixes
+Major fails: 0 - There were 2 major fails, which led to the fallback to balance using team size Minor fails: 8 - includes the 2 fallback fixes

 The major fails led to the implementation of the balanceAttempts variable. generateTeams will attempt skill balancing 10 times before falling back to team size balancing, preventing any fatal errors occuring.